 Cream the first three ingredients together.
 Add the essential oil of your choice, and mix well.
 Then you can scoop the mixture into the canning jar or container of your choice.

 If you are going to put the mixture in canisters, then you want to melt the coconut oil and beeswax on the stove and mix in the powders.
 Take off the stove and add essential oils, mixing well.
-Pour into canister and let set.
+Pour into the canister and let set.

 And guess what?
 It worked!!
 Only one day did I get stinky, and that was in the evening after a day corralling kiddos at Walt Disney World.
-I would say this was a success!
+I would say this homemade deodorant was a success!
 I can’t believe I didn’t try it earlier.

-- The first time I made the recipe, I melted the coconut oil and stirred in the arrowroot powder and baking soda.
+- The first time I made the homemade deodorant recipe, I melted the coconut oil and stirred in the arrowroot powder and baking soda.
 As I got to the bottom I noticed my underarms becoming irritated.
 I’m pretty sure the powder settled as the coconut oil cooled in the jar.

 - By creaming the ingredients together and putting it in a jar, if I need to add more baking soda, I can.
 The consistency is softer than the version I melted.
 But so far no stink :).